The Ticket-of-Leave Man (play)

 The Ticket-of-Leave Man is an 1863 stage melodrama in four acts by the British writer Tom Taylor, based on a French drama, Le Retour de Melun.
 It takes its name from the Ticket of Leave issued to convicts when they were released from jail on parole.
 A recently returned convict is blackmailed by another man into committing a robbery, but is rescued thanks to the intervention of a detective.
-It has been described as probably being the first play about a detective.
+It has been described as apparently being the first play to give a truly significant role to a detective.

 The play introduced the character of Hawkshaw the Detective, with "Hawkshaw" becoming a synonym for a detective.
 It was not well received by critics, but proved very popular with audiences and was constantly revived, becoming one of the standard works of Victorian melodrama.